-IDERA SQL Inventory Manager View Administrator role User role Guest role Overview (View) All instances Only those instances to which the user has access Only those instances to which the user has access Health Check Recommendations (View, export, hide, show details, refresh) All instances Only those instances to which the user has access Only those instances to which the user has access Health Check Recommendations (Dismiss) All instances Only those instances to which the user has access NOT ALLOWED SQL Server instances (Add) ALLOWED ALLOWED NOT ALLOWED Tags displayed in sidebar All tags All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instance Details view All instances Only those instances to which the user has access Only those instances to which the user has access Explorer view Explorer (View) All instances Only those instances to which the user has access Only those instances to which the user has access Filtering attributes (Tag/ Location/Owner/Version/ etc.) ALLOWED All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instances view Instances list All instances Only those instances to which the user has access Only those instances to which the user has access Filtering attributes (Tag/ Location/Owner/Version/ etc.) ALLOWED All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instances > Managed or SQL Licensing tab
+IDERA SQL Inventory Manager View Administrator role User role Guest role Overview (View) verview (View) All instances Only those instances to which the user has access Health Check Recommendations (View, export, hide, show details, refresh) ommendations (View, ort, hide, show details, Only those instances to which the user has access Health Check Recommendations (Dismiss) All instances Only those instances to which the user has access NOT ALLOWED SQL Server instances (Add) ALLOWED ALLOWED NOT ALLOWED Tags displayed in sidebar All tags All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instance Details view All instances Only those instances to which the user has access Only those instances to which the user has access Explorer view Explorer (View) All instances Only those instances to which the user has access Only those instances to which the user has access Filtering attributes (Tag/ Location/Owner/Version/ etc.) ALLOWED All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instances view Instances list All instances Only those instances to which the user has access Only those instances to which the user has access Filtering attributes (Tag/ Location/Owner/Version/ etc.) ALLOWED All tags applied to at least one instance to which the user has access All tags applied to at least one instance to which the user has access Instances > Managed or SQL Licensing tab